Frequently Asked Questions & Answers

 How is this different than Park & Rec baseball?

 Club baseball is competitive.
 Age appropriate fundamental baseball skills are required for a player to succeed in competitive baseball.
-New players will be evaluated on these skills at our annual evaluation process.
+New players will be evaluated on these skills at our annual tryout process.
 Existing players are continuously evaluated during each season on skill level, coachability, commitment, teamwork, and demonstration of the values of the Club’s mission statement.

 Does a player have to be a Mukwonago Area School District student?